Conditions of Graduation

-Once students have successfully been accepted on teacher training and embarked on the syllabus that successful graduation is only possible where the student has complied with the following criteria.
+Once students have successfully been accepted on teacher training and embarked on the syllabus, successful graduation is only possible where the student has complied with the following criteria:

-- The student must complete all eight ten-week blocks, missing no more than two weeks out of the ten (it may be permissible to miss three where it is not possible to do otherwise, in which case the student should endeavour to make clear the circumstances of his/her absence).
+The student must complete all eight ten-week blocks, missing no more than two weeks out of the ten.
+It may be permissible to miss three where it is not possible to do otherwise, in which case the student should endeavour to make clear the circumstances of their absence.
 Where attendance is not possible, the student should make effort to catch up on what they have missed through contact with other students, with the course tutor or both.

-- The student must have successfully completed and where appropriate handed in all homeworks set out in the teacher training syllabus.
+The student must have successfully completed and where appropriate handed in all homework set out in the teacher training syllabus.

-- The student must have attended all assessments at the end of each block.
+The student must have attended all assessments at the end of each block.
 Where circumstances prove difficult, the course tutor will try to fit the assessment in around the student.
-If absence is unavoidable, the student will have to take the assessment again either at the next availability on another vajrasati teacher training course or on the next cycle of the teacher training group that they are currently with.
-(Where possible, the course tutor may arrange an individual assessment).
+If absence is unavoidable, the student will have to take the assessment again either at the next available date, on another vajrasati teacher training course or on the next cycle of the teacher training group that they are currently with.
+Where possible, the course tutor may arrange an individual assessment.